 I: The Hanover Club

 The Vien building was first the Hawley Mansion and then remodeled for the exclusive Hanover Club.
-It’s not clear to me what the Club’s relationship to the German Jewish community was, but the building was certainly part of the era in which Williamsburg was an upperclass community with Exclusive clubs, societies and various religious institutions.
+It’s not clear to me what the Club’s relationship to the German Jewish community was, but the building was certainly part of the era in which Williamsburg was an upper-class community with Exclusive clubs, societies and various religious institutions.
 While I do not know if Jews were part of the club, the German Jews certainly had a presence on the rich Bedford Avenue.
-Temple Israel of The Union Temple was only a mile away from the Hanover Club, and was build in 1891, only a year after the club organized.
-According to Brownstoner “Temple Israel was a vital part of the German Jewish community in Bedford for another twenty some years.”
+Temple Israel of The Union Temple was only a mile away from the Hanover Club and was built in 1891, only a year after the club was organized.
+According to Brownstoner “Temple Israel was a vital part of the German Jewish community in Bedford for another twenty-some years.”

 The club was organized on March 7, 1890.
 P. J. Lauritzen, architect, was engaged to remodel and enlarge the “Hawley house,” a brick mansion that had been the residence of Oscar Hawley, a box manufacturer, and had cost $70,000 to build.
 The club house formally opened on Jan 19, 1891 with over 400 members.
 During the club’s halcyon years around the turn of the 20th century, aces of the billiard table such as George F. Townsend and J. Byron Stark put their misspent youths to good account in closely watched tournaments.
 The club’s bowling alley was generously made available to the ladies during the afternoon hours, and the ladies were also allowed their own cafe, in which no man was allowed unless accompanied by a lady.
 No opportunity for a good dinner was missed.